January 24, 2024

 More

-Dexter Scott King, son of Martin Luther King Jr., dies at 62
+Dexter Scott King, Son of MLK Jr., Dies at 62 from Cancer

 By Curtis Bunn Dexter Scott King, the lookalike of his iconic father, the civil rights leader Martin Luther King Jr., has died.
 He was 62.
 King died Sunday in California after a bout with prostate cancer, his family confirmed in a statement.
 His wife, Leah Weber King, said in a statement from the King Center for Nonviolent Social